RodolfoFerro/pandas_twitter/README.md

   </tbody>
 </table>

 Now that we have extracted and have the data in a easy-to-handle ordered way, we're ready to do a bit more of manipulation to visualize some plots and gather some statistical data.
-The first part of the post is done.
+The first part of the workshop is done.

 # 2. Visualization and basic statistics